FGCU-Byte-Squad/FGCU-Art-Gallery/README.md

-# FGCU-Art-Gallery
+# FGCU Art Gallery
 A class project intended for potential use by the FGCU Library to display artwork they have stored in their Dataverse data repository.
-Collaborators: Jack Ziemski, Charles Marsala, Edward Figueroa, Kyle Fillhart, and Vanessa Gutierrez.
+Collaborators: Edward Figueroa, Charles Marsala, Kyle Fillhart, and Vanessa Gutierrez.

 </br>